matteoferla/SynBio_dissociated_press/README.md

     >>> Press.make_trainer()

 Which, unless specified differently generates the file `abstract.json`, and returns a generator.
+Do note that the Entrez email address needs to be filled to be able to use the static method `fetch_abstracts`.

 For options on each see the docstrings on the relevant methods.